nhsbsa/nhsbsa-asc-tfrs-design-history/app/posts/claims/2024-04-25-select-training.md

 ---
-title: When and how users select training for a claim
+title: When and how users select training for a claim [WIP]
 description: Iterating how users select training to be more scalable and extensible to future requirements and accommodate the new published training list.
 author:
   name: Mark Portnell